Montessori Training Centre of BC

 AMI Assistants to Infancy Birth to Three

-This internationally recognized Diploma is awarded by the Association Montessori Internationale to graduates of recognized training courses, of which the MTCBC is one.
-These courses must meet rigorous standards, both in content and teaching staff.
-AMI diploma holders are in great demand both nationally and internationally.
-Individuals must enquire what local requirements set out by governmental regulatory bodies must also be met when applying for teaching positions.
+The Montessori Training Centre of British Columbia (MTCBC) works in affiliation with the Association Montessori Internationale.
+The courses offered must meet rigorous standards, in both content and teaching staff.
+The Diploma awarded by the MTCBC is in great demand by Montessori Schools both nationally and internationally.
+Individuals must enquire what local requirements set out by government regulatory bodies must also be met when applying for teaching positions.

 Assistants to Infancy students are trained to work with parents perinatally, assist with the infant at birth, prepare beautiful and responsive environments, work in infant and toddler communities in schools and day care settings and in hospitals – wherever children under the age of three are found!